State-specific Information for Online Programs

 425.625 - Solar Energy:Science, Technology & Policy

-This course focuses on the two primary solar technologies in the contemporary market; photovoltaic cells (PV) and concentrated solar power (CSP), with a focus on PV.
-The course will investigate techniques for increasing efficiency, expanding storage and decreasing price.
+This course focuses on the two primary solar technologies i the contemporary market: photovoltaic cells and concentrate solar power, with a focus on PV.
+The course will investigate techniques for increasing efficiency, expanding storage, and decreasing price.
 Solar energy for use as both distributed and grid-independent resources is considered.
-The course covers science and technologies as well as the environmental impact of solar technologies.
-Additionally, the course examines the market structure considerations for solar technology development.
-Prerequisite: Principles and Applications of Energy Technology.
+The course covers science and technologies, as well as the environmental impact on solar technologies.
+Additionally, the course examines the main structure considerations for solar technology development.
+Prerequisite: 425.601 Principles and Applications of Energy Technology.

 425.628 - Renewable Energy Project Development and Finance

-This course examines the legal and regulatory issues associated with renewable energy projects (wind, solar, geothermal, etc ).
+This course examines the legal and regulatory issues associated with renewable energy projects (wind, solar, geothermal, etc?).
 Various ownership arrangements and contract agreements for successful development and financing will be examined.
 The federal and state level regulatory structure governing renewable energy project development and finance will be studied.
 Offered onsite at least once every two years.
 Prerequisite: Carbon Management and Finance

 425.629 - Energy Efficiency: Demand Side Options

-The focus of this course is reduction of energy use on the demand side with focus on buildings (their structure, design, the contents, e.g., refrigerators, standards, integration) and communities, and to a lesser extent industry technologies (e.g., timber, concrete).
+The focus of this course is a reduction of energy use on the demand side with a focus on buildings (their structure, design, and the contents, e.g., refrigerators, standards, and integration) and communities, and, to a lesser extent, industry technologies (e.g., timber and concrete).
 The course will also cover general concepts in demand side management and the benefits and implementation of a smart grid system.
 The course covers both technology and policy of energy efficiency.
-Prerequisite: Science of Climate Change and Its Impacts, Climate Change Policy Analysis.
+Prerequisite: 425.602 Science of Climate Change and Its Impacts, 425.603 Climate Change Policy Analysis.

 425.630 - Cities and Climate Change

 425.635 - Climate Modeling Techniques

 The course is a survey of the history of climate modeling and also includes current modeling techniques.
 Students will understand the strengths and weaknesses of each climate model and how well climate models capture various processes.
 This class emphasizes the climate models prediction for the future with special attention to global level predictions.
 Offered onsite, at least once every two years.
 Prerequisite: Science of Climate Change and Its Impacts.